hanxiaomax/Learncpp_CN/docs/7-19-generating-random-numbers-using-mersenne-twister.md

 In the above example, `Random::mt` is a global variable that can be accessed from any function.
 We’ve created `Random::get()` as an easy way to get a random number between `min` and `max`. `std::uniform_int_distribution` is typically cheap to create, so it’s fine to create when we need it.

-## Mersenne Twister and underseeding issues
+## Mersenne Twister 和 underseeding issues

 The internal state of a Mersenne Twister is 624 bytes in size.
-In the examples above, where we seed from the clock or std::random_device, our seed is only a single 32-bit integer.
+In the examples above, where we seed from the clock or `std::random_device`, our seed is only a single 32-bit integer.
 This means we’re essentially initializing a 624-byte object with a 4-byte value, which is significantly underseeding the Mersenne Twister PRNG.
 The random library does the best it can to fill in the remaining 620 bytes with “random” data… but it can’t work magic.
 Underseeded PRNG can generate results that are suboptimal for applications that need the highest quality results.
 For example, seeding `std::mt19937` with a single 32-bit value will never generate the number `42` as its first output.

 So how do we fix this?
 As of C++20, there’s no easy way.
 But we do have some suggestions.